 The majority of our facelift patients are up and about the day after surgery.
 Sutures are able to be removed six days after surgery.
 However, bruising and swelling may take up to two weeks to resolve.
 Makeup is commonly worn to hide bruising that may occur.
 Quintessa carries specialized make-up specifically designed to cover bruising, and our trained experts can advise you on the best camouflage techniques and which products to use.

 Facelift results last a lifetime, but the face will continue to age.
 After 10 to 20 years, you may develop excess skin and facial laxity again.
 Also, a facelift only affects the lower portion of the face and does not address the eye, brow or forehead areas.
 Furthermore, it does not change the texture of the skin.
 However, other procedures may be combined with a facelift to accommodate these areas that have not yet been treated.

 To improve skin texture, a laser resurfacing procedure is frequently performed at the same setting.
-Other procedures, such as a browlift and eyelift, may be combined with a facelift for a more complete treatment and overall improvement.
-This comprehensive approach to facial rejuvenation provides for a more harmonious effect, and prevents the facial disharmony some individual treatments can cause.
-Due to the harmonious effect comprehensive rejuvenation provides, Dr. Campbell prefers and most commonly performs this technique on his patients requesting facial rejuvenation.
+Other procedures, such as the browlift and eyelift, may be combined with a facelift for a more complete treatment and overall improvement.
+This comprehensive approach to facial rejuvenation provides a more harmonious effect and prevents the facial disharmony some individual treatments can cause.
+Due to the harmonious effect comprehensive rejuvenation provides, Dr. Campbell and Dr. Butz most commonly perform this technique on patients requesting facial rejuvenation.

 BOOK A CONSULTATION